mainio/gha-decidim-module/README.md

 The actions that this repository provides:

 - `setup-app` - Sets up the test application for reuse.
+- `setup-ruby-runtime` - Sets up the Ruby runtime and dependencies for RSpec tests.
 - `test-rspec` - Runs the RSpec tests for the module.
 - `test-js` - Runs the JS tests (generally Jest) for the module.
 - `lint` - Runs the different linters for the module.